 Tertiary education in San Jose

-There are a number of world-renowned tertiary institutions in the Silicon Valley region, most notably Stanford University in Palo Alto.
+There are some world-renowned tertiary institutions in the Silicon Valley region, most notably Stanford University in Palo Alto.
 Other notable institutions in and around San Jose include Santa Clara University and San Jose State University.
-There are also a number of community colleges that offer quality tertiary education.
+There are also several community colleges that offer quality tertiary education.

 Special-needs education in San Jose

 The city's education system is equipped to provide for students with learning and developmental disabilities.
 There are multiple federal laws in place in the US to ensure that children with disabilities have fair access to quality education at no cost, regardless of state.